Watsonian FC: History

 The club is connected with George Watson's College as a club for former pupils, and changed its policy in the 1980s to be a fully open club, welcoming players of all abilities regardless of whether they attended the school or not.

 The Watsonian Football Club played its first game on 30 January 1875 against St George that ended in a draw.
-Right from the beginning the emphasis was on expansive play combined with enjoying rugby football both on and off the field.
-With this noble aim, Watsonians has evolved and achieved many successes to confirm its place as one of the leading clubs in Scottish Rugby.
+Right from the beginning, the emphasis was on play combined with enjoying rugby football both on and off the field.
+With this aim, Watsonians has evolved and achieved many successes.

 In 1876, Watsonians adopted the maroon & white colours it wears today and two years' later the Club moved to Myreside, named after a local farm.
 In 1877 the Club became a member of the Scottish Football Union (the SRU from 1924).
 Watsonians won their first Scottish Unofficial Championship in season 1891–92, but their greatest period of dominance came between 1908 and 1914 when they won the championship a further five times.
 The team of 1909–10 (pictured right) was undefeated against Scottish opposition during that season.

 On 4 March 1933, Watsonians opened their current home at New Myreside with a victory over Royal High School FP.
 The Championship arrived at the new home in two of the next three seasons, but the club had to wait 33 years for the next success in season 1969–70.

-In season 1973–74 the National League was introduced and Watsonians were placed in Division 1, a position the club has maintained for 24 of the 26 seasons played.
-It speaks volumes for the spirit at Myreside that as a closed club Watsonians managed to preserve their standing in the higher echelons for many years.
+In season 1973–74, the National League was introduced and Watsonians were placed in Division 1, a position the club has maintained for 24 of the 26 seasons played.

 The Club relaxed their membership rules after relegation in 1989 and returned to the top level by going undefeated to win the Division II championship in 1990–91.
 Since their return to Division 1 Watsonians has regularly challenged for honours before regaining that elusive Scottish Championship again in season 1997–98.